dndnrmn1/Gallery/README.md

 # Dndnrmn10's Gallery
 This is the gallery i made for high quality videos, gif files, and more.
 There is high quality videos<sup>some</sup> in the gallery, there is some videos with soundtrack on it, There is text images i made with Textcraft Pro using the fonts Mega-1, Mega-2 and Mega 3, also There is some tiltshifted files in the gallery.
+I also made high-res remakes of some Textcraft styles by somebody else in Textcraft.[^1]

 > Also, i have Textcraft Pro styles that i made with the Mega fonts.